nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

-- 3a.The API endpoint list is empty
+- 3a.
+The API endpoint list is empty

   - 3a1. imPoster shows an additional message to inform the user that the endpoint list is empty